THE HISTORY OF THE BAVARIAN BREWERY

 In presenting a detailed history of the Bavarian Brewery, it was necessary to divide it into various parts, chronologically.
-This involved determining 14 time periods over the history of the brewery property spanning more than 150 years.
+This involved determining 14 time periods and 10 supplemental sections over the history of the brewery property spanning more than 150 years.
 The average period was about a decade, but each period varied from several years to over a couple decades.
-Some of the periods were supplemented with sections that provide specialized information during that period.
+The supplemental sections provide specialized topics and information during that period.
 Additionally, there are also two sections about the families that owned the brewery for some 83 years, The Riedlin Family and The J.M.
 Schott / Wm.
 C. Schott Families.
-To explore the interesting history of the Bavarian Brewery, you are invited to explore these periods and sections from the Menu under the History tab.
+To explore the fascinating history of the Bavarian Brewery, you are invited to explore these periods and sections from the Menu under the History tab, or access the Historical Summary, which is also linked to each time period and section.
 Each period and section is accompanied by numerous photos and detailed write-ups.
-However, for anyone that desires a shorter review, a condensed brewery history is available as A Historical Summary.
-As an alternative, if anyone desires to have a more comprehensive understanding of the brewery, you can start reading its fascinating history from The Beginnings.
+In total, there are over 300 photos and 175 images in these write-ups.
+In addition, there more than 150 advertisements (see Ads) and a couple hundred collectible memorabilia items depicted in over 25 categories.
+(See Breweriana.)
+This website enables anyone to obtain a quick overview of the brewery, to become familiar with specific time periods or topics of interest, and for the collector of beer memorabilia, to find most items that were associated with the Bavarian Brewing Co. in Covington, KY.
+Please use this website as you desire, and also visit the exhibit and historical items on display at the Kenton County Government Center at 1840 Simon Kenton Way in Covington, with easy access from Interstate 75.
+Should you be interested in a unique venue for a meeting, conference or event, you will want to consider the Riedlin-Schott Room.

 The background photo is of a Bavarian Brewery Underground Lager Cellar, which still exists.